GildedSound/Quadify/README.md

 – Switching between AirPlay apps on the controlling device is seamless.

 – Disconnecting device takes you to a stripped back layout, with “No Info Available” displayed.
-User can either: use Volumio UI to change modes, or long press the button to go back to clock.
+User can either: use Volumio UI to change modes, or long press the rotary encoder button to go back to clock.
 Mode switching from here should be normal.

 ## AIRPLAY APPEARANCE:

 – Metadata now dynamically updates AND scrolls if the length of title and or artist are longer than the width of the white dividing line.
 I might adjust the speed of them, title slower than artist, just in case both are scrolling at the same time.

+– Album art dynamically displays thanks to the way that Volumio scrapes for images.
+Volumio finds an image using ‘artist’ and ‘album’ metadata, and we display it.
+It refreshes on every track – even when listening to live radio through BBC Sounds thanks to the way it handles metadata streaming.

 – ‘Airplay Mode’ prints at the bottom of screen above bitrate info instead of service ‘airport_emulation’